 Attendance of the entire TTC daily schedule is mandatory.

-Students are given one day off per week, usually Friday but this may change according to the course programme.
+Students are given one day free per week, usually Friday but this may change according to the course programme.

 Satsang: Satsang consists of silent meditation, chanting and a talk or reading on the philosophy of yoga and Vedanta.
-It will help you develop a strong and steady meditation practice.
+It helps to develop a strong and steady meditation practice.

 - How to teach beginners the sun salutation and the twelve basic postures